colyseus/docs/docs/getting-started/cocos-creator.md

 ---

-## Alternatively: How to manually add the `colyseus.js` file into your project (without the extension)
+## Alternative: How to manually add the `colyseus.js` file into your project (without the extension)

 - [Download the latest `colyseus-js-client.zip` release from GitHub](https://github.com/colyseus/colyseus.js/releases).
 - Unzip the `colyseus-js-client.zip` file into the `assets/` folder.